 - Allow users to communicate on either multiple devices or multiple carrier networks

-The top providers we’ll cover here are:
+The providers we’ll cover here are:

 Google Voice is easily the most well-known free business phone number provider, offering free calls within the United States.

-The cloud-based solution allows users to make/receive calls on their Google number from their smartphones and web browsers, meaning it’s a portable system.
+The cloud-based solution allows users to make/receive calls on their Google number from smartphones and web browsers, meaning it’s a portable system.

-In addition to phone calls, Voice users can also send/receive SMS text messages, set up voicemail, and forward calls to multiple devices so that every number rings simultaneously.
+In addition to phone calls, Google Voice users can also send/receive SMS text messages, set up voicemail, and forward calls to multiple devices so that every number rings simultaneously.
 This means when someone calls your Google Voice number, linked numbers like your personal Android or Apple cell phone, your home phone, or your office phone will all receive the call at the same time.

-One of the top features of Voice is its free voicemail transcription.
+One of the top features of Google Voice is its free voicemail transcription.
 This is especially useful for those who receive a high number of incoming calls each day, and need to be able to prioritize callbacks.

 In order to create a Google Voice number, you must have a Gmail or Google account.